In this post I discuss how to launch a roof cleaning business.

-This blog started life as a resource for sharing business ideas for ways of escaping the 9 to 5 and starting your own business working from home.
-There are, however, also many types of offline businesses you can start at low cost and grow based on your own hard work and initiative.
-Starting a roof cleaning happens to be one of them.
-You don’t need to spend much on equipment to get started and the profits can be big.
-You can, in fact, charge up $1500 (£1000) to clean someone’s roof – a job that takes less than a day to complete.
+To start a roof cleaning business you don’t need to spend much on equipment and the profits can be big.
+You can, in fact, charge up to $1,500 to clean someone’s roof – a job that takes less than a day to complete.

 Why do people need roof cleaning services?